 - Ghost also work with many popular tools & apps, with hundreds of simple integrations to; speed up your workflows, connect email lists, build communities and more — as we will now discover!…

 Ghost doesn’t have any plug-ins — I see this as a good thing — nothing else to think about, test, trust, update or potentially break your site.
 Keeping you focused on your content curation!

-Ghost doesn't have comments, likes or share buttons either, I also see that as a good thing, your blog should be an interactive evolving biography.
-There's other places for chatting about things openly with a wider audience or private messages.
+Ghost doesn’t have comments, likes or share buttons either, I also see that as a good thing, your blog should be an interactive evolving biography.
+There are other places for chatting about things; openly with a wider audience, or in private messages.